Webb, Alabama

 Webb is a town in Houston County, Alabama, United States.
 It is named for plantation owner B. F. Webb, who settled in the area around 1890.
 The town was incorporated in 1903.
 It is part of the Dothan, Alabama Metropolitan Statistical Area.
-As of the 2010 census, the population was 1,430, up from 1,298 in 2000.
+As of the 2020 census, Webb had a population of 1,270.

 Geography

-Webb is located in northern Houston County at (31.260358, -85.283533).
+Webb is located in northern Houston County.
 It is bordered to the northwest by the town of Kinsey, to the west by the city of Dothan, and at its southern tip by the town of Cowarts.

 Alabama State Route 52 passes through Webb, leading west 7 mi into Dothan and east 10 mi to Columbia at the Georgia border.

 According to the U.S. Census Bureau, the town of Webb has a total area of 29.5 km2, all land.